From Abracadabra to Zombies | View All

 "Barnum effect" is an expression that seems to have originated with psychologist Paul Meehl, in deference to circus man P. T. Barnum's reputation as a master psychological manipulator who is said to have claimed "we have something for everybody."
 (Barnum did not originate the expression "There's a sucker born every minute," though it has often been attributed to him.
 David Hannum, leader of a syndicate that had purchased the Cardiff giant, was quoted as saying "There's a sucker born every minute" when he heard of Barnum's plan to display a fake of the fake giant.*)

-Fulfillment at Any Age: How to remain productive and healthy into your later years by Susan Krauss Whitbourne, Ph.D.
+When it comes to personality tests, a dose of skepticism is a good thing by Susan Krauss Whitbourne, Ph.D.
 "One reason that people fall for the Barnum effect is that the feedback given in the typical experiment is so generally worded that there's practically nothing to disagree with.
 The statements are phrased in terms of two diametrically opposed possibilities: "you can be both X and Y" (or sometimes, X "but" Y).
 Almost anyone can be anything under the right circumstances especially when the X's and Y's are vague enough as to capture any human quality.
 "You can be smart but at other times you can be dumb."
 That's true of every human on the planet; even Einstein would have agreed with this self-assessment."